Hanna Newcombe

 Hanna Newcombe (February 5, 1922 – April 10, 2011) was the co-founder of Peace Research Abstracts and Peace Research Reviews, was the recipient of the 1997 Pearson Medal of Peace and was elected a member of the Order of Canada in 2007 for her work in peace research and international relations.

+Early life

 Newcombe was born Hanna Hammerschlag in Prague, Czechoslovakia.
 She was the only surviving child of Arthur and Paula Hammerschlag (née Seger); an older brother, Georg, was killed in a tragic kitchen accident when he was a toddler.
 Her childhood and early adolescence were in Prague.
 When she was 17, the Nazis marched into Prague, prompting her Jewish parents to emigrate with her to Canada in 1939.
 Her father was able to obtain a visa through contacts made in the course of his business as an importer of grain.
 As a Canadian requirement of their immigration, the family managed a fruit farm near Grimsby, Ontario, for several years, moving to Toronto after the Second World War.
 Newcombe earned a B.Sc from McMaster University in 1945.
 She met her husband Alan George Newcombe at McMaster, and they then both went on to earn doctorates in chemistry from the University of Toronto.